-Tonya Fancher, M.D., M.P.H., has been appointed by the U.S. Health and Human Services secretary to a three-year term on the Advisory Committee on Training in Primary Care Medicine and Dentistry.
-The committee consists of up to 17 members appointed by
+Tonya Fancher, M.D., M.P.H., has been appointed by the U.S. Health and Human Services secretary to a threeyear term on the Advisory Committee on Training in Primary Care Medicine and Dentistry.
+The committee consists of up to 17 members appointed by especially in undeserved locations.

 Secretary of Health and Human Services Xavier Becerra, and provides recommendations on training in primary care medicine; Fancher represents a slot for general internal medicine.
-Fancher is the School of Medicine's associate dean for Workforce Innovation and Education Quality Improvement and oversees initiatives designed to diversify California's physician workforce, especially in undeserved locations.
+Fancher is the School of Medicine's associate dean for Workforce Innovation and Education Quality Improvement and oversees initiatives designed to diversify California's physician workforce, reports highlighting the growing body of scientific evidence that identifies modifiable risk factors for the disease.
+This is the third time Kales, a geriatric psychiatrist and an expert in caring for people with dementia, has been named to the prestigious commission.
+The cohort for the new report features researchers and physicians from Brazil, Japan, China, India, France, Uganda, Australia, Canada, Norway, Finland, the U.S. and U.K.